fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Jinns have males and females, they have different religions, tribes, nations.
 The jinn live in the parallel world to the humans and since they live in the different dimension the flow of time there is different too.
 Hence, the lifespan of jinn is different and believed to be much longer than the human lifespan.

+Al-Safaareeni mentioned a hadith which says: “The jinn produce offspring, just as the sons of Adam produce offspring, but they are greater in number.”
+Allah (swt) told us that the Satan has offspring.
+Allah says, rebuking those who take the Satan and his offspring as friends.

+    "Will you then take him (iblees) and his offspring as protectors and helper rather than Me while they are enemies to you?"
+    Quran 18: 50

 Jinns are the only creatures besides human beings that have a free will and they will be judged according to their deeds.
+Jinns are capable of deciding things on their own and just as with us, can do things opposing God's commands.

 Jinn are mentioned approximately 29 times in the Quran.